13 SMART Goals Examples for Case Managers

 “For the 5 months ahead, I’ll develop and implement strategies to reduce the social stigma associated with mental health issues.
 I want to create an environment of holistic wellness for my patients and support them in any way possible.”

-Measurable: The strategies can be evaluated to assess their effect on reducing social stigma.
+• M: Have you evaluated the strategies to assess their effect on reducing social stigma?

 5. Improve Quality of Care